mbuckler/personal-website/content/home/about.md

 # Biography

-I'm currently a PhD student in the Electrical and Computer Engineering department here at Cornell University.
+I'm currently a PhD Candidate in the Electrical and Computer Engineering department here at Cornell University.
 I'm advised by [Prof Adrian Sampson](http://www.cs.cornell.edu/~asampson/).